Skip to main content

 Evaluation of educational institutions

-The educational administrations of the autonomous communities may, within the framework of their powers, draw up and carry out plans for the evaluation of educational institutions, which take into account the socio-economic and cultural situations of families and pupils, the environment of the school and its resources.
-They must also support and facilitate school self-evaluation.
+The education authorities of the autonomous communities may, within the framework of their powers, draw up and implement plans for the evaluation of educational institutions, which take into account the socio-economic and cultural situations of their pupils, the environment of the institutions and their resources.
+They must also support and facilitate the self-evaluation of the institutions.

 Evaluation of the teaching and managerial functions

-The education administrations of the Autonomous Communities may, within the framework of their competences, draw up plans for the evaluation of the public teaching function, with the aim of improving the quality of teaching and the professional practice of the teaching staff.
+The education authorities of the autonomous communities may, within the framework of their powers, draw up plans for the evaluation of the public teaching function, with the aim of improving the quality of teaching and the professional practice of the teaching staff.
 They may also draw up plans for the assessment of the managerial function.

 Plans for the evaluation of the teaching staff in the civil service must include the following characteristics:

-• be drawn up with the participation of teachers and be public;
+• to be drawn up with the participation of teachers and be public;

 Evaluation in the vocational training system

-Vocational training provision shall include an assessment process to verify the acquisition of learning outcomes under the quality conditions established in the basic elements of the curriculum.
-This assessment shall respect the methodological and resource adaptation needs for people with specific educational or training support needs.
+Vocational training offers shall include an evaluation process to verify the acquisition of learning outcomes under the quality conditions established in the basic elements of the curriculum.
+This assessment shall respect the methodological and resource adaptation needs of people with specific educational or training support needs.

 The evaluation system of any programme included in the vocational training system must be adapted to the different learning methodologies and must be based on the verification of learning outcomes.